ultibohub/API/README.md

 The src folder contains C sources for some additional functions not relevant to the standard Ultibo run time

-These modules don't need to be added to your project Makefile, precompiled versions are already included in the Ultibo run time.
+These modules don't need to be added to your project Makefile, precompiled versions are already included in the Ultibo run time

-To use these functions simply include the appropriate header in your source and the linker will find the precompiled object files when compiling.
+To use these functions simply include the appropriate header in your source and the linker will find the precompiled object files when compiling

 * console/consoleprintf.c - Implementation of console_printf() for ultibo/console.h
 * console/consolewindowprintf.c - Implementation of console_window_printf() for ultibo/console.h